kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 made, and the default behavior of the baseline backoff curve would -- by design -- be changed.

+To stop use of this enhancement, the entire cluster must be restarted with the `ReduceDefaultCrashLoopBackoffDecay` feature gate turned off.
+In this case, all Pods will be redeployed, so they will not maintain prior state and will start at the beginning of their backoff curve.
+The exact backoff curve a given Pod will use will be either the original one with initial value 10s, or the per-node configured maximum backoff if the `EnableKubeletCrashLoopBackoffMax` feature gate is turned on.

+If on a given node the per-node configured maximum backoff is lower than the initial value, the initial value for that node will instead be set to the configured maximum.
+For example, if `ReduceDefaultCrashLoopBackoffDecay` is turned off so the initial value is 10s, but `EnableKubeletCrashLoopBackoffMax` is turned on and a given node is configured to a maximum of `1s`, then the initial value for that node will be configured to 1s.

 For `EnableKubeletCrashLoopBackoffMax`:

 For an existing cluster, no changes are required to configuration, invocations or API objects to make an upgrade.

 To make use of this enhancement, on upgrade, the feature gate must first be turned on.
-Then, if any <<[UNRESOLVED]>>nodes want to use a different backoff curve, their kubelet must be completely redeployed with XYZ kubelet config.
+Then, if any <<[UNRESOLVED]>>nodes need to use a different backoff curve, their kubelet must be completely redeployed with XYZ kubelet config.
 <<[/UNRESOLVED]>>

 To stop use of this enhancement, there are two options.

-On a <<[UNRESOLVED]>> per-node basis, nodes can be completely redeployed with XYZ kubelet config set to ABC.
-Since the Pods have been completely redeployed, they will lose their prior backoff counter anyways and, if restarted, will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate).
+On a <<[UNRESOLVED]>> per-node basis, nodes can be completely redeployed with XYZ kubelet config set to ABC. <<[/UNRESOLVED]>> Since the Pods have been completely redeployed, they will lose their prior backoff counter anyways and, if they go on to be restarted, will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate).
-<<[/UNRESOLVED]>>

 Or, the entire cluster can be restarted with the `EnableKubeletCrashLoopBackoffMax` feature gate turned off.
 In this case, any
 <<[UNRESOLVED]>>Node configured with a different backoff curve will instead use
 the default backoff curve.
-Again, since the cluster was restarted and Pods were redeployed, they will not maintain prior state and will start at the beginning of their backoff curve.<<[/UNRESOLVED]>>
+Again, since the cluster was restarted and Pods were redeployed, they will not maintain prior state and will start at the beginning of their backoff curve.
+Also, again the exact backoff curve they will use will be either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate.<<[/UNRESOLVED]>>

 ### Version Skew Strategy